DevAggarwal03/uniDAO-edu/README.md

 ---

-- Built on the Mantle Sepolia Testnet
+- Built on the EDU Chain Testnet

 - Inspired by the need for inclusive and transparent curriculum design processes.